Exoscale Compute Quick Start

 - End Port: 22

-If you followed all the steps you should now be able to simply log-in to your instance from a Linux command line with:
+You should now be able to log into your instance from a Linux command line with:

 ssh root@<instance IP>